adiotope12/CS-234-Project/README.md

 -Logout page

-There is a separate logout page, but it is just a single line that outputs the user's username and tells them goodbye.
+There is a separate logout page, but it is just a single line that tells the user goodbye and ends their session.